oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 #### CloudSystem compliance approach

-The deployment of the CloudSystem into an Agency’s environment can be designated as a specific system, or it can form part of a broader system.
+The deployment of the CloudSystem into an organisations environment can be designated as a specific system, or it can form part of a broader system.

 By default, the CloudSystem is defined as a system and all documentation, including this SSP, is written in that context.